 - In a bowl, add milk and vinegar to make buttermilk.
 Rest for 5 minutes.

-- In a separate bowl, add maida, baking powder, and baking soda.
+- In a separate bowl, add whole wheat flour, baking powder, and baking soda.
 Add cocoa powder and coconut sugar, Mix until nicely combined.

 - Add the milk mixture into the dry ingredients,

 - Add in the hot water and vegetable oil.

 - Give everything a good mix to gain a nice pancake batter.